geological-survey-of-queensland/open-data-api/README.md

 ## Making an API request

+An API call has three parts; the API address, the action requested and any filters on the data to be returned.

+The address for the GSQ's Open Data Portal API is <https://geoscience.data.qld.gov.au/api/3/action/> The action requested can be one of several types, usually 'package_search' or 'package_show', see <https://docs.ckan.org/en/tracking-fixes/api.html> for more options.
+The filters possible are many and varied, and are described below in the 'data elements' section.
+Multiple filters can be used in conjunction to really narrow down on your search results.
+Filters often start with 'q?=' or 'fq?=' and multiple filters can be joined using the '+' symbol in your query.

+The API call can be typed directly into your browser or used in a script.
+If using in your browser, add a JSON Extension to your browser to make the returned data easier to read.

-To call the CKAN API, post a JSON dictionary in an HTTP GET or POST request to the CKAN API URL
+From a script, to call the CKAN API, post a JSON dictionary in an HTTP GET or POST request to the CKAN API URL
 <https://geoscience.data.qld.gov.au/api/3/action/>

 The parameters for the API function should be given in the JSON dictionary.
+An example using python code:
+response = requests.get('https://geoscience.data.qld.gov.au/api/3/action/' + 'package_search',
+                   params={
+                       'ext_bbox':[148.7, -26.6, 148.9, -26.5],
+                       'fq':[
+                           'type:report',
+                           'earth_science_data_category:geochemistry'
+                       ]
+                   })

 CKAN will also return its response in a JSON dictionary.
 CKAN always tries to respond with a 200 status code, so in case of failure the 'success' flag in the response should be checked.

 ## Example queries